API

 • Bad link (because of chunked HLS format): https://demo-files.gvideo.io/hls/master.m3u8

-Below, we explain how to get HTTP public access links in different external storages.
+Below, we explain how to get HTTP public access links in some popular external storages.

 To copy a video from another server, specify the attribute origin_url in the POST API request.
 The original video will be downloaded for Video Hosting on our server side.